narnigrin/99-bottles-js/README.md

 the smallest amount of logic to pass the newly enabled test.
 To enable a test, simply replace `test.skip` with `test`.
 You can run the tests in whatever way you like.
 If you are using an IDE, it is probably possible to run the tests directly from there.
-Otherwise, you can run the test from the command line using the command below (assuming your current working directory is at [the root of the repository](./)):
+Otherwise, you can run the tests from the command line using the command below (assuming your current working directory is at [the root of the repository](./)):

 ```bash
 npm test